ryn1727/Weather-Collector/README.md

 ##Overview
-This is a simple ruby script that will pull down current data from a Nest Thermostat and a local weather station.
+This is a simple ruby script that will pull down environmental data from a Nest Thermostat and a local weather station to be used for data analytics projects.
 The data from both sources is then combined into a JSON file and stored in an object storage repository using the S3 protocol.
 The script runs on a loop every 5 minutes.

 ##Installation

-1. Sign up for the Nest Developer program and copy down the firebase URL for your thermostat.
+1. Sign up for a Nest Developer account at https://developers.nest.com/.
+Create a cloud device and go through the authorization process.
+Once completed you can use the Firebase API to access your nest thermostat.
+The API address to access the nest thermostat is: XXXX

-2. Sign up for a Weather Underground account and get the URL for your local weather station.
+2. Sign up for a Weather Underground account at https://www.wunderground.com/weather/api/.
+Go through the authorization process.
+Once completed you can querey your local weather station using your zip code.
+The API address to access your local weather station is: XXXXX

-3. Update the credentials file with your Nest, Weather Underground, and S3 object store information
+3. Update the credentials file with your Nest, Weather Underground, and S3 object store information.

-4. XXXX

 ##Setup
 1. XXXXX

 2. XXXXX

+3. XXXXX

 ##Licensing